Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Access: From Xinhe Anhe MRT exit 3 (escalator) or 4 (just barely closer, no escalator), head east then turn right at the Watsons (Tonghua Rd.)
 Follow the stream of people to the market entrance on Linjiang street (pictured above).

 5. Huaxi Night Market (Snake Alley): Taipei’s Most Infamous Night Market

-No other night market in Taiwan has a reputation like Huaxi does.
+No other night market in Taiwan has a reputation like Huaxi Night Market (華西夜市) does.
 Just around the corner from Longshan Temple, the city’s most important place of worship, in Wanhua District (Old Taipei), lies what is probably Taipei’s seediest area, and Huaxi street is right at the center of it.
-While the area was once known for crime, it is entirely safe to visit today, but do be aware that prostitution is visible in the night market areas.
+While the area was once known for crime, it is entirely safe to visit today, but do be aware that there is a small red light district right next to the night market.

 30 years ago, Huaxi street was a red light district and adult video shopping street.
 It was the first night market to cater to tourists, and later gained a reputation for its restaurants specializing in snake meat, lending it the nickname “Snake Alley.”
 Bus loads of tourists from Japan and elsewhere would pile in to take photos of vendors handling and killing the snakes to make stews or draining their blood to prepare alcohol shots.
 Chinese and Taiwanese believe snake has health benefits, is good for the skin, and enhances male virility.

 With growing awareness of animal rights, Snake Alley has lost its appeal to most tourists and younger locals, and according to this article, in early 2018 the owner of the last shop specializing primarily in snake meat decided to call it quits and open a hot pot restaurant instead.
 It’s telling that the Taiwan Tourism page for Huaxi Night Market no longer even mentions the word “snake.”